Hansen8601/home-assistant-config/README.md

 # Home Assistant Config Files

-This is my home assistant configuration and documentation on how I created my development and live setup, just in case it's useful to others or if I need to rebuild.
+This is my home assistant configuration and documentation on how I created my test/development server and live docker setup, just in case it's useful to others or if I need to rebuild.

 Thanks to all the great developers and supporters involved in the home assistant project.
 This is an amazing community.